shockstars/shockstars/README.md

 you should consider educating yourself on did :D an old friend of ours made a rentry full of medical resources from trusted sources. look at it here: https://rentry.co/did-research

-also, don't use that to self diagnose. if you have the resources, please go get a professional. that's the whole point of self-diagnosing anyways which is going to a professional about it.
+also, if you think you have did and have the resources to seek professional help please go do that.

 ⏔⏔⏔⏔⏔⏔⏔⏔⏔⏔⏔⏔